I’ve adapted this exercise from the book “Slow Down: The Fastest Way to Get Everything You Want” by David Essel.

 - More frustration – “This really is stupid.”
 (That’s okay, take a deep breath and relax while maintaining your gaze.)

 - Denial and Fear – “There is nothing in there, and if there is, I don’t want to see it or be reminded of it.”
-(Just keep gazing, try not to “scare” yourself into stopping.)
+(Just keep gazing, try not to talk yourself into stopping.)

 Honestly, whatever comes up is great; don’t turn away.
 Gaze, silently into yourself.
-Let the tears fall where they may, the smiles, and even, the love grow.
+Let the tears fall where they may.
+The smiles, and even, the love grow.

 At first you will be very aware of the time, the seconds will slowly tick by, but after a few minutes you may lose track of time and become engrossed in the task at hand – you.
 You may become so engrossed that the ring of the timer or phone may startle you.